LamaV10/Timer/README.md

 This is a really simple timer written in python.
 After a given time it will play your music.

+# Usage

-In order do that you have to create a folder named Music and put your music in there.
+In order do that you have to create a folder named "Music" inside "Source/" and then put your music in there.
-Then you have to adjust mixer.music.load to your title.

-To stop the music, just press Enter.
+After that you can execute the musicSetup.sh script, which will bring you to the module responsible for the music (music.py).
+Neovim, Vim, Nano and Vscode/ium are supported in this script.

+# Requirements

+- Python with the dependencies from requirements.txt installed
+- Bash to execute the scripts